 Still one of the most popular online searches in regard to HIPAA, the answer is clear: as a standalone service, Gmail by itself is not HIPAA compliant, but it can be.
-Even though Google employs some of the best security measures available, sending electronic protected health information (ePHI) using a regular Gmail account is explicitly prohibited by Google’s terms of service.
+Even though Google employs some of the best security measures available, sending electronically protected health information (ePHI) using a regular Gmail account is explicitly prohibited by Google’s terms of service.

 Google does, however, offer an enterprise solution for HIPAA compliance with their Google Apps platform.
 If you enter into a Business Associate Agreement (BAA) with Google, you will be able to use their Google Apps, HIPAA compliant platform.

 Note: Before transmitting ePHI, your organization must satisfy all other HIPAA compliance requirements, including performing a security assessment that outlines vulnerabilities and also identifies Google Apps HIPAA as the ideal platform for addressing said vulnerabilities.
-We’ll address what is required for this in a moment, but first let’s understand what makes email HIPAA compliant.
+We’ll address what is required for this in a moment, but first, let’s understand what makes email HIPAA compliant.

 What is HIPAA Compliant Email?

 HIPAA compliant email is a source of much misunderstanding in the world of health.
 At their core, ‘HIPAA compliant’ email hosting services are a set of tools and protections marketed towards health professionals.
 These services may offer encryption, advanced permission controls, detailed logs, audit reports, and physical security measures for server hardware.

 With a dozen email services boasting ‘HIPAA compliance,’ health care entities often assume that using such services to send emails is somehow equivalent to fully complying with laws for digital transmission of PHI (protected health information).
 This is not the case.